life00/awecron.sh/README.md

 ### Disclaimer: Awecron requires root privileges and written by random guy on the internet.
 Understand the risks before using it.

 # Awesome Cron

 ## Note: readme does not reflect the actual state of awecron (yet)

+## IMPORTANT: awecron.sh is no longer maintained and you are DISCOURAGED FROM USING IT because of found SECURITY ISSUES

+Recently I found an issue with how it spawns cronjobs for non-root users.
+Tldr: it can result in privilege escalation.
+I made a quick patch but I believe it is not sufficient.
+You are advised **NOT TO USE AWECRON** until I fully resolve the issue.

+I am currently slowly working on a rewrite of awecron in golang, and there this issue will be fixed.
+This repository will be archived.

 ## Introduction

 Awecron is a small and simple custom cron that has something similar between anacron and crontab.
 The aim of this project is to create extremely minimal cron that user is supposed to understand and debug on the source code level.
 Awecron was written without considering user experience and expecting users to fully understand how it works.

 ### The advantages of using it:

- * extremely minimal and easy to read
+- extremely minimal and easy to read
- * would still run if misses cronjob run time (_if comparing with crontab_)
+- would still run if misses cronjob run time (_if comparing with crontab_)
- * no complicated time logic (_if comparing with anacron and using on desktop_)
+- no complicated time logic (_if comparing with anacron and using on desktop_)

 ## Installation

 ### Dependencies

-* bash
+- bash
-* su
+- su
-* stat
+- stat
-* touch
+- touch

 #### Tested on:

-* GNU coreutils
+- GNU coreutils
-* BusyBox
+- BusyBox

 ### How to use?

- * clone the repo
+- clone the repo
- * delete all hidden directories
+- delete all hidden directories
- * configure the cronjob inside of an example template directory `ex` as you wish
+- configure the cronjob inside of an example template directory `ex` as you wish
- * make sure permissions are set securely to prevent privilege escalation
+- make sure permissions are set securely to prevent privilege escalation
- * run `awecron` as root like a daemon
+- run `awecron` as root like a daemon

 ### Files

- * `run` is a binary or a shell script that supposed to run
+- `run` is a binary or a shell script that supposed to run
- * `tmr` is an essential file that is automatically changed after last run to when the next time the `run` will run
+- `tmr` is an essential file that is automatically changed after last run to when the next time the `run` will run
-    * it uses last modification date of the file to set the timer
+  - it uses last modification date of the file to set the timer
- * `cfg` contains configuration variables for the cronjob
+- `cfg` contains configuration variables for the cronjob
-    * `user` what user runs the `run`
+  - `user` what user runs the `run`
-    * `run` run interval in seconds
+  - `run` run interval in seconds

 ## How it works?